PSHE and SRE

 In KS2 PSHE is taught using a topic-based approach within themes that address the development of pupils individual PSHE skills.
 Progress is tracked using our life skills tracker to ensure skills and knowledge are committed to long-term memory.

-In KS3 PSHE is taught in a subject specific way using the EQUALS Schemes of Work, Mental health, well-being and emotional vocabulary are taught in the Autumn term, personal hygiene in the Spring and healthy eating and lifestyles in the Summer term.
+In KS3 PSHE is taught in a subject specific way using the EQUALS Schemes of Work, Mental health, well-being and emotional vocabulary are taught in the Autumn term, personal hygiene and puberty, along with gender identity, in the Spring and healthy eating and lifestyles in the Summer term.
 Progress continues to be tracked in KS3 using our life skills tracker to ensure skills and knowledge is built on and committed to long-term memory.

 In KS4 and 5 PHSE is integral in all the work covered to develop pupils life skills as well as through activities such as games relating to play therapy.
 As with everything we teach it is based on individual needs but we continue to build on the skills and knowledge gained in previous years, especially with regard to a healthy lifestyle and well being.
 Progress continues to be tracked in the same way.